parmag/fixefid/README.md

 	.................
 ```

-## Alphanumeric data type and Date and Boolean formatters
+## Alphanumeric data type with Date and Boolean formatters
-The alphanumeric data type FieldType.AN can be manage like a Java Date or Boolean.
+The alphanumeric data type FieldType.AN can be managed like a Java Date or Boolean.
 For instance, to add two fields to the PersonRecordField example above, birth date and vip, change the enum like this:

 ```
 public enum PersonRecordField implements FieldProperty {